Phixel-Labs/Phixel-Backup/README.md

 # Phixel Backup 🌎

-This repository contains a Markdown, HTML and XML backup of the <a href="https://phixel.net" target="_blank">phixel.net</a> website.
+This repository contains a Markdown, HTML and XML backup of the <a href="https://phixel.net" target="_blank" title="Phixel">phixel.net</a> website.
 The backup was created to ensure that the site's content is preserved and can be restored if needed.

 ## About Phixel